dwhelan/bonfire/README.md

   end

 ```
-- a Zipper should have an `apply` that is an identity function <- what FP representation?
+- a Codec should have an `apply` that is an identity function <- what FP representation?
 - use ABNF element comments: error messages? docs?
     - perhaps have `element.comments() :: binary` and `element.abnf() :: binary`
     - maybe other useful functions?